SUP11City Version: 2020-1, 21 jan 2020, REV HS

 - Drafting is only allowed in the same class.

 - Drafting is defined as being in the wake behind or next to any SUP board of any category in a distance of maximum 2 m.

 - Drafting is not allowed behind any boat or other motorized device on the water.

 - In a case of emergency competitors assist others who need help.

 - All racers must be respectful of the rules on the water, around the contest area and on board of ships and in local restaurants and facilities.
 Failure to comply with local rules may result in a penalty.
 This covers, but is not limited to, paddling on the right hand side of canals, passing bridges on the right hand side, giving right of way and waiting for red lights at bridges.

 - Prior to the start, a pre-start meeting is held.
-Race officials will inform paddlers about last minute changes, weather update, route information, race rules updates/changes and other event specific information.
+Race officials will inform paddlers about last minute changes, weather update, route information, cut off times, race rules updates/changes and other event specific information.

-- The race committee has the right to to switch a participant between categories.
+- The race committee has the right to to switch a participant between categories or to change an individual starting time.
 The participant shall be notified immediately if this occurs.
 Racing times from the previous day(s) will be transferred to the new category.